-BUCSIS has a vibrant programme of active research currently being undertaken in a range of security and intelligence issues, involving both the UK and overseas.
+BUCSIS has a vibrant programme of active research currently being undertaken in a range of topics related to UK, European and Global Security and Intelligence.
 We offer research degrees both at Master’s level and PhD level.
 Our research programme is headed by Professor Julian Richards.
-Supervision is also provided by Professor Anthony Glees and Dr Bill Kappis.
+Supervision is also provided by Dr Bill Kappis and Dr. Melina Dobson.

 We are always looking for interesting new research proposals, and prospective candidates are welcome to approach Professor Richards with ideas in the first instance, by emailing firstname.lastname@example.org.

 More information on studying for a PhD in the Department of Economics and International Studies.

 - Frederic Bonfanti is researching the societal effects of cyber surveillance strategy.

 - Alexander Butterworth is exploring the contemporary strategic implications of Grand Strategy in ancient Rome.

 - Alexandra Fairbairn is evaluating the UK’s foreign policy approach to Russia through a narrative analysis of the Russian leader’s speeches.

 - Manel Hamdi is researching the challenge of female jihadists in Tunisia.

 - Bryony Norburn is working on intelligence history and Bletchley Park, researching the role that women played at Bletchley Park during the Second World War